AbduazizZiyodov/gustav/README.md

 just test
 ```

 [^1]: The name _Gustav_ is inspired by the [Schwerer Gustav](https://en.wikipedia.org/wiki/Schwerer_Gustav), a massive German railway gun built during WW2.
-The intention is not to glorify(romantize) war or any political ideology — especially not **Nazism** — but to appreciate the engineering behind it.
-Its also heavy, as current implementation (in cpython).
+The intention is not to glorify(romanticize) war or any political ideology - especially not **Nazism** - but to appreciate the engineering behind it.
+Current implementation (in cpython) is heavy as this railway gun.